andrearcaina/Music-Sniffle/README.md

 # Music-Sniffle
-- Text based Music application entirely coded in Java.
+- Text-based Music Application entirely coded in Java.

 ### ```How to run:``` ###
 - Make sure you have Java installed!